Understanding The Church Pension Fund

 - Short-term and long-term disability coverage (for active clergy)

 - Access to The Episcopal Church Retirement Savings Plan (RSVP)

 - Retirement options providing flexibility for when you can retire

 - Medicare Supplement Health Plans

 For details about the full range of benefits available, see:

-For more detailed information about the plan, see A Guide to Benefits Under the Clergy Pension Plan.
+For more detailed information about the plan, see A Guide to Clergy Benefits (also available in Español).
 You can also contact CPG for an individual personal discussion, and we can help answer any questions you may have.

 - To save additional dollars for retirement, consider taking advantage of The Episcopal Church Retirement Savings Plan (RSVP).
 This is a is tax-deferred retirement savings plan that gives clergy in our defined benefit pension plan the option of contributing their own money toward their retirement savings.
 Learn more